PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 Now use your favourite text editor to copy paste the script above in a file called `hostname.sh` somewhere under `$MYSCRATCH` or `$MYGROUP` (remember to specify your Pawsey Project ID in the script!),

-and then submit this script using SLURM:
+and then submit this script using SLURM.
+If you are running this during a live workshop, use the flag `--reservation <your-pawsey-reservation>` to use the compute nodes that have been reserved for the event:

 ```
-$ sbatch hostname.sh
+$ sbatch --reservation <your-pawsey-reservation> hostname.sh
 ```
 {: .bash}